yazz/VisualJS/README.md

 <br/><br/><br/>
 ## Comparison to other products

+### What is Visual Javascript's Unique Selling Point compared to other builder tools?
+There are many tools in the low code space.
+Most of them are either paid SAAS products, or free products that are complicated to setup locally.
+Visual Javascript's is not the most feature complete of all these products but is one of the easiest to use, is free and open source, super easy to setup locally or as a SAAS server, and is multiplatform.
+You can treat it like you treat Emacs or Notepad++, a tool that runs almost anywhere!

 ### How does Visual Javascript relate to Visual Basic?
 The author of Visual Javascript is a huge fan of Visual Basic 6 and earlier, and the VBX/OCX component ecosystems that existed in the 1990s, therefore Visual Javascript is trying to recreate the Visual Basic 6 ecosystem from the 1990s, but in Javascript and for the modern intranets